mikegloudemans/post-coloc-toolkit/README.md

 type 2 diabetes loci with lead GWAS p-value < 1e-8, even though you performed colocalizations with a less stringent p-value threshold of p < 1e-5.)

-NOTE to self: It's OK to further filter after running since this is often necessary, but we should really make it so that nothing MUST be filtered at this step.
-This means we need to fix the ensemble coloc pipeline...

 ### assign-locus-numbers

 Group nearby SNPs into clusters, and assign each group a locus number.